prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md

 The packets sent and received have four attributes:

 * *OpCode* - Mandatory.
 Helps distinguish the packet.
 For example, you can reserve *OpCode 100* for movement logic so whenever the client receives a packet with the *OpCode 100* it knows to retrieve a vector and update that client’s position in game.
-* *Intent* Mandatory.
+* *Intent* - Mandatory.
 The Intent options we offer are:
   * *Reliable* - Makes sure that packets sent are received.
   * *Unreliable* - Doesn't ensure packets are received but can discard packets if the bandwidth cannot support them (ideal for cosmetic purposes).
-  * *Unreliable_Sequenced* - Similar to Unreliable but packets will be discarded if not received in correct sequence.
+  * *Unreliable_Sequenced* - Similar to Unreliable but packets will be discarded if not received in the correct sequence.
 * *Data* - Optional.
 Sometimes it’s enough to send a packet without data to act as a trigger.
 The data in packets can be a string, int, vector, float and nested data.
 Each piece of data is saved in an index that you must set.
 * *Peers* - Mandatory.
 An int array of which peers to send to.
 0 is the peer address of the server.
 The other peers are those sharing the session with the client.